EdDuarte/website/content/projects/vokter.md

 require specialized stemmers and stop-word filters to be used, the language must be obtained.
-Unlike the ``Content-Type``, which is often provided as a HTTP header when fetching the document, the ``Accept- Language`` is not for the most part.
+Unlike the ``Content-Type``, which is often provided as a HTTP header when fetching the document, the ``Accept-Language`` is not for the most part.
 Instead, Vokter infers the language from the document content using a language detector algorithm based on Bayesian probabilistic models and N-Grams, developed by Nakatani Shuyo, Fabian Kessler, Francois Roland and